MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     spear REL P3SG:hunt[:HAB(?)]:AP sister:A2SG with that
     'the spear that your sister hunts with'

-    ???    ??? ???-??      ?????????         ??? ???
+    ???    ??? ???-??      ???????           ??? ???
     boy(?)
 REL father-A3SG PFV:P3SG:buy:AS3G pig CLF.NHAN
     'the boy whose father bought a pig'

 ### A.B.
 Relative clauses and shifting

 NPs containing relative clauses often influence the order in which constituents appear, owing to the fact that they tend to be comparatively long and/or complex.
 For brevity, we will call such NPs "heavy".
-It is generally dispreferred that any arguments or adjuncts occur after especially heavy NPs, which often cause other constituents to appear earlier in the phrase than is typical
+It is generally dispreferred that any arguments or adjuncts occur after especially heavy NPs, which often cause other constituents to appear earlier in the phrase than is typical.

 The examples below demonstrate this principle.
 The basic, unmarked order of constituents in a clause containing a transitive verb and an adjunct is verb-patient-agent-adjunct.

-    ?????????          ?????     ??? ??? ???    ???
+    ???????            ?????     ??? ??? ???    ???
     PFV:P3SG:push:A3PL boat:A3PL PL  man LOC(?) river
     'The men pushed their boat into the river'

-Depending on topicalization and focus, the agent may also precede the verb, and the adjunct by occur in any position, but the example above gives the most basic word order.
+The agent may be fronted due to being topicalized or focused and may precede the verb, and the adjunct by occur in any position, but the example above gives the most basic word order.
 The only ungrammatical ordering of the above would be verb-agent-patient.

-    * ???    ???   ?????????          ??? ??? ?????
+    * ???    ???   ???????            ??? ??? ?????
       LOC(?) river PFV:P3SG:push:A3PL PL  man boat:A3PL
       Intended: 'Into the river the men pushed their boat'

 When the NP involving the boat is made heavier by modifying it with an adjective and a relative clause, it causes the agent to be fronted and appear before the verb, though the adjunct is only somewhat more likely to precede the heavy NP than before.

-    ??? ??? ?????????          [?????     ??? ??? ?????????]         ???    ???
+    ??? ??? ???????            [?????     ??? ??? ???????]           ???    ???
     PL  man PFV:P3SG:push:A3PL [boat:A3PL new REL PFV:P3SG:buy:A3PL] LOC(?) river
     'The men pushed their new boat that they bought into the river'

 When the relative clause above is especially heavy, containing adjuncts or its own relative clauses, the adjunct is fronted and appears before it.

-    ??? ??? ?????????          [?????     ??? ??? ?????????         ???    [???  ??? ?????????]]                ???    ???
+    ??? ??? ???????            [?????     ??? ??? ???????           ???    [???  ??? ?????????]]                ???    ???
     PL  man PFV:P3SG:push:A3PL [boat:A3PL new REL PFV:P3SG:buy:A3PL LOC(?) [town REL P3SG:visit[:HAB(?)]:A3PL]] LOC(?) river
     'The men pushed into the river their new boat that they bought in the town that they often visit'

 While the above examples happen to show this with a transitive verb, the same reordering can also be observed whenever any verb is followed by two or more explicit arguments or adjuncts.
 Additionally, the non-pronominal agent is simply shifted to be before the verb in the above examples, but its position may also be shifted using the antipassive voice.

-    ?????????        ??? ??? ???    [?????     ??? ??? ?????????         ???    [???  ??? ?????????]]                ???    ???
+    ???????          ??? ??? ???    [?????     ??? ??? ???????           ???    [???  ??? ?????????]]                ???    ???
     PFV:P3SG:push:AP PL  man OBL(?) [boat:A3PL new REL PFV:P3SG:buy:A3PL LOC(?) [town REL P3SG:visit[:HAB(?)]:A3PL]] LOC(?) river
     'The men pushed into the river their new boat that they bought in the town that they often visit'

-Of these two strategies, antipassivization is more pragmatically marked for two reasons: agent-verb-patient order is quite common in the language due to pervasive topicalization, and antipassivization places greater focus on the promoted agent than when using a transitive verb.
-The nuance is similar to the way that the passive voice in English places emphasis on a promoted object in statements such as 'The boy bought the pig' and 'The pig was bought by the boy', except that the antipassive voice emphasizes the agent rather than the patient.
+Of these two strategies, antipassivization is more pragmatically marked than just changing the order of the constituents.

 ## <a name="lexicon"></a>A. Lexicon